Dee Bradley Baker's "Basics of Going Pro in V.O."

 Resist taking direction.

 Bring your personal baggage into the studio.
+Talk incessantly about your personal issues or health problems.

 Post cast, photos or script info to social media without employer’s approval.
 This goes for auditions as well as paid gigs.